Wormholes in Poincar\`{e} gauge theory of gravity: Introduction

 \section{Introduction}

-One of the most fascinating features of general relativity ({\sf GR}) that has attracted many researchers so far, is the possible existence of hypothetical geometries which have nontrivial topological structure, known as wormholes.
-The concept of wormhole was firstly introduced by Misner and Wheeler through their pioneering works~\cite{misner-wheeler,Wheelerworm}, where these objects were obtained from the coupled equations of electromagnetism and {\sf GR} and were denoted \lq{}\lq{}geons\rq{}\rq{}, i.e., gravitational-electromagnetic entities~\cite{misnerwheelerworks}.
+One of the most fascinating features of general relativity ({\sf GR}) that has attracted many researchers so far, is the possible existence of hypothetical geometries which have nontrivial topological structure, known as wormholes. {The first attempt toward understanding the concept of wormhole was carried out by Ludwing Flamm in 1916~\cite{Flamm1916} where he noticed that the spatial part of the Schwarzschild spacetime describes something like a bridge or a shortcut between two worlds or two parts of the same world.
+However, it became clear that the wormhole solutions proposed by him are not traversable and hence are not relativistically applicable.
+In 1935, a specific wormhole-type solution was proposed by Einstein and Rosen~\cite{ERose}.
+Their motivation was to construct an elementary particle model represented by a \lq{}\lq{}bridge structure\rq{}\rq{} connecting two identical sheets.
+This solution was subsequently denoted as Einstein-Rosen bridge.} The concept of {traversable wormholes} was firstly introduced by Misner and Wheeler through their pioneering works~\cite{misner-wheeler,Wheelerworm}, where these objects were obtained from the coupled equations of electromagnetism and {\sf GR} and were denoted {as} \lq{}\lq{}geons\rq{}\rq{}, i.e., gravitational-electromagnetic entities~\cite{misnerwheelerworks}.
 Wheeler considered Reissner-Nordstrom or Kerr wormholes, as objects of the quantum foam\footnote{Smooth spacetime of {\sf GR} enduring quantum-gravitational fluctuations in topology at the Planck scale.}, which connect different regions of spacetime and operate at the Planck scale.
 These objects were transformed later into Euclidean wormholes by Hawking~\cite{hawkingwormtrans} and others.
-However, these Wheeler wormholes were properly understood as non-traversible~\cite{FulWheel} wormholes\footnote{Since, such type of wormholes do not allow a two way communication between two regions of the spacetime by a minimal surface called the wormhole throat.}, and additionally would, in principle, develop some type of singularity~\cite{GerochJMath}.
-Despite remarkable efforts made in to understand the concept of geon, the geonlike-wormhole structures seem to have been considered as a mathematical curiosity and after the solutions obtained by Wheeler and Misner, there is a 30-year gap between their original work and the 1988 Morris-Thorne revival of wormhole physics~\cite{mt,mt1}.
-The authors investigated this issue via introducing a static spherically symmetric metric and discussed the required conditions for physically meaningful Lorentzian traversable wormholes that allow a traveler to cross between the two spacetime regions at will.
+However, {the} Wheeler wormholes were properly understood as non-{traversable}~\cite{FulWheel} wormholes\footnote{Since, such type of wormholes do not allow a two way communication between two regions of the spacetime by a minimal surface called the wormhole throat.}, and additionally would, in principle, develop some type of singularity~\cite{GerochJMath}. {The simplest exact traversable wormhole solution was discovered in 1973 by Bronnikov~\cite{Bronn} and independently by Ellis~\cite{Ellisworm}.
+The wormhole throat for these solutions is supported by a phantom field which is a scalar field with negative kinetic energy.
+In a subsequent work, Ellis obtained the evolving version of his solution~\cite{Elliswormdyn}.
+Also, Clement considered wormhole like solutions in higher dimensional {\sf GR}~\cite{ClementHW}, Einstein-Maxwell theory with an auxiliary scalar field~\cite{EMH} and Einstein-Yang-Mills theory with a ghost Higgs field~\cite{EYMGH}, see also~\cite{FLoboBook,BronnBook} for overviews of wormhole research.
+However, the interest in wormhole physics was highly stimulated in 1988 after the pioneering work of Morris and Thorne who proposed a new idea of traversable wormhole~\cite{mt,mt1}}. {They} investigated this issue {through} introducing a static spherically symmetric metric and discussed the required conditions for physically meaningful Lorentzian traversable wormholes.
 However, traversability of a wormhole requires inevitably the violation of null energy condition ({\sf NEC}).
 In other words, the matter field providing this geometry is known as exotic matter for which the energy density becomes negative resulting in the violation of {\sf NEC}~\cite{khu}.
 Although the violation of energy conditions is unacceptable from the common viewpoint of physicists, it has been shown that some effects due to quantum field theory, e.g., Casimir effect can allow for such a violation~\cite{Caseffect}.
 Also, negative energy densities which are required to support the wormhole configuration may be produced through gravitational squeezing of the vacuum~\cite{negendensqueez}, see also~\cite{khu,Klinkhammer1991} for more details.
 However, it is generally believed that all classical forms of matter obey the standard energy conditions.